Nicholasglim/r_projects/Projects/Supervised Learning/Data_Driven_Concrete_Design_Mix.md

-# Proposing Data-Driven Concrete Mix Ratios Using Regression
+# Proposing Data-Driven Concrete Design Mix Ratios Using Regression

 **Problem Description:**
 This project applies regression techniques to analyze concrete mix components and proposes a data-driven mix ratio based on observed relationships in the dataset.
 As there are no predefined design mixes for M30 and above, the goal is to identify suitable ratio for cement : fine aggregates : coarse aggregates, and other materials that can achieve desired compressive strength benchmarks.